stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-'Cause people have also asked-- this isn't the question that we've been asked but there's, like, a question of like, in season one why the titles started becoming alliterative, and it was because at a certain point I did one and went, "Oh, that's better!" so they're just wildly inconsistent half-way through. __[laughs]__ [__BEN:__ Yeah.]
+'Cause people have also asked-- this isn't the question that we've been asked but there's, like, a question of, like, in season one why the titles started becoming alliterative, and it was because at a certain point I did one and went, "Oh, that's better!" so they're just wildly inconsistent half-way through. __[laughs]__ [__BEN:__ Yeah.]
 They just change.
 Changed because I thought, "I want to do that," and nobody stopped me or noticed for quite a while.

 #### BEN